anieto-pixel/ZarcFit2025-07-09/Readme.txt

 __**ZarcFit: Impedance Analysis of Rock Samples**__

-ZarcFit is a graphical Python application for analyzing Electric Impadance Spectra (EIS) data from rock samples, developed as a modern reimplementation of Dr. Enkin's original 2014 LabView-based program.
+ZarcFit is a graphical Python application for analyzing Electric Impedance Spectra (EIS) data from rock samples, developed as a modern reimplementation of Dr. Enkin's original 2014 LabView-based program.
 The tool is designed to assist geophysicists and materials researchers in modeling experimental impedance spectra using predefined equivqlent electrical circuit analogs.
 ----------------------------------------------------------------------------------------------------------------------------------------------

 **Features**